Reasons To Celebrate National Women's Health Week This Year

 Mental Healthcare Is Healthcare

-The significance of Women's Health Week
+The significance of National Women's Health Week

-The CDC also states that two out of every three caregivers in the US are women and that Women's Health Week can help raise awareness that women caregivers often have a greater risk for poor physical and mental health overall.
+The CDC also states that two out of every three caregivers in the US are women and that Women's Health Week can help raise awareness that women caregivers often have a greater risk for poor physical and mental well-being overall.
 These statistics can be valuable in light of the COVID-19 pandemic, which brought a higher need for caregivers throughout the country.

 Reasons to celebrate Women's Health Week